kevc528/aangs-stocks/README.md

 `helm upgrade --install -f manual-web-app-values.yaml app ./helm-app/`

 This also performs any database migrations for the running postgres database.

 You can end the web-app/cronjob with:
 `helm uninstall app`

-and remove/clear the database with
-`helm uninstall db`

-You can end the web-app/cronjob with:
-`helm uninstall app`